-Families, like Abraham's, will never receive a bill from St. Jude for anything.
+Families, like Abraham's, will never receive a bill from St. Jude for treatment, travel, housing or food.

 Abraham, who is now 6, is cancer free, and returns to St. Jude for regular checkups.
 He loves playing outside with his sister, coloring with his dad, and is very excited to be learning to read.